ekstremedia/angular-quickstart/readme.md

 By Terje Nesthus (terje@ekstremedia.no)

 This will get an Angular 1.* app up and running fast.
+It features a small todo-app wich also demonstrates both angulars ng-enter and ng-leave animations, as well as Greensocks awesome timeline.

 It requires [NodeJS](https://nodejs.org) to be pre-installed.
 It's using webpack and nodejs-modularity, and will compile javascript and typescript (es2015).

 [Demo here: ](http://ekstremedia.no/projects/angular-quickstart/) [http://ekstremedia.no/projects/angular-quickstart/](http://ekstremedia.no/projects/angular-quickstart/)